cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 When your inbound mail service (like Postmark) receives the inbound email, it forwards it to your Rails application.

-After the inbound email is recieved by your app, it _uploads the original email file to Active Storage_
+After the inbound email is received by your app, it _uploads the original email file to Active Storage_

-`ActionMailbox::InboundEmail` has an ActiveStorage attachment`raw_email` that is used for storing the original inbound email file (`.eml`).
-If we look back at the `source` method, we see that that file is downloaded from the ActiveStorage storage service with `raw_email.download`.
+`ActionMailbox::InboundEmail` has an Active Storage attachment`raw_email` that is used for storing the original inbound email file (`.eml`).
+If we look back at the `source` method, we see that that file is downloaded from the Active Storage storage service with `raw_email.download`.

 ```ruby
 # rails/actionmailbox/app/models/action_mailbox/inbound_email.rb